Composer • Pianist • Educator

 Brian’s music has echoed through some of the world’s most prestigious venues, from the Teatro Dal Verme in Milan to St. Martin-in-the-Fields in London.
 His orchestral works, like the award-winning Collective Uncommon: Seven Orchestral Studies on Medical Oddities, have been brought to life by world-class ensembles like the Minnesota Orchestra and Alarm Will Sound.

-As a pianist, he is as comfortable premiering his own "Phoenix" Sonata as he is releasing albums of high-concept piano improvisations based on musical intervals.
+As a pianist, he is as comfortable premiering his own "Phoenix" Sonata as he is releasing albums of high-concept piano improvisations based on musical intervals or arrangements of polymetric, polytonal hymns.

 Innovation in the Classroom